eaxly/pydo/README.md

-# Pydo: tasks in your cute little Terminal
+# Pydo: tasks in your Terminal

 Small to do list application for your Terminal (Work In Progress)